 Prior to joining GSK&G, Darren worked as an Assistant Public Defender with the Rhode Island Office of the Public Defender.
 In this position, he represented hundreds of clients facing criminal charges in state courts in Providence, Kent, and Newport Counties.
 Darren’s practice encompassed handling bail arguments, pretrial conferences, motion practice, plea negotiations, bail and probation violations, and trials for cases involving drug possession and possession with intent to deliver, assault and battery, DUI/OUI, violations of no-contact or restraining orders, reckless driving, trespassing, leaving the scene of an accident, vandalism, and breaking and entering.
 His legal expertise, insight, and analytical skills resulted in victories or reduced sanctions for his clients in a high percentage of these criminal matters.

 Before joining the Public Defender’s Office, Darren worked as a senior litigation associate in the Boston office of WilmerHale LLP, a large international law firm.
-The vast majority of his cases in the litigation department focused on white-collar criminal matters of significant complexity.
-These matters involved complicated statutory and evidentiary issues in areas including immigration law, tax evasion, securities and health care fraud, and export control regulations.
+The vast majority of his cases in the litigation department focused on complex white-collar criminal matters.
+These cases involved complicated statutory and evidentiary issues in areas including immigration law, securities and health care fraud, and export control regulations.

 In his employment practice, Darren draws on his expertise developed during his tenure at WilmerHale, where he advised companies on compliance with anti-discrimination and wage and hour laws and on issues related to disability and family and medical leave laws.
 He represents employees in matters pending before the Massachusetts Commission Against Discrimination, the U.S. Department of Labor, and in state and federal courts in Massachusetts.